dva-sports-analytics/nhl-dashboard/README.md

 ## Contact

-For any questions or inquiries you may contact the contributors with from the following information:
+For any questions or inquiries you may contact the creators

-Jeff Gallini: <gallinij@gmail.com>